 export const [name1, name2]

-You can also use one export keyword, usually at the end of a module, with one object to export all named object together:
+You can also use one export keyword, usually at the end of a module, to export all named objects together:

 export {